drwetter/testssl.sh/bin/Readme.md

 Compiled Linux and FreeBSD binaries so far come from Dirk, other contributors see ../CREDITS.md .

-**I discontinued to upload the not commonly used binaries at github ** (ARM7l, Darwin.i386 and all kerberos compiles) **as it is not very appropriate to use github especially for those.
+**I discontinued to upload the not commonly used binaries at github ** (ARM7l, Darwin.i386 and all except one kerberos compiles) **as it is not very appropriate to use github especially for those.
 The main site for all binaries is https://testssl.sh/openssl-1.0.2i-chacha.pm.ipv6.contributed/, also see the tarball @ https://testssl.sh/openssl-1.0.2i-chacha.pm.ipv6.Linux+FreeBSD.tar.gz**